William Boyd was born in Accra, Ghana, on 7 March 1952.

 A new radio play, the ghost story A Haunting, was broadcast by BBC Radio 4 in December 2001.
 Longings, adapted from two short stories by Anton Chekhov and Boyd’s first work for the stage, opened at the Hampstead Theatre in London in February 2013.

-In 2012 Boyd was commissioned by the Ian Fleming estate to write an official James Bond novel, to appear in 2013 on the sixtieth anniversary of the publication of Fleming’s Casino Royale.
+In 2012 Boyd was commissioned by the Ian Fleming estate to write an official James Bond novel, which was published in 2013 on the sixtieth anniversary of the publication of Fleming’s Casino Royale.
 Fleming himself made a cameo appearance in Any Human Heart.

 William Boyd lives in London.
 He was made a Fellow of the Royal Society of Literature in 1983, and is also an Officier de l’Ordre des Arts et des Lettres.
 He was awarded a CBE in 2005.

 He is married and divides his time between London and South West France.